yarkhinephyo/15-445-database-systems-notes/24 - Embedded Database Logic.md

 If multiple applications use the same logic, there is less room for error.
 Some logic is difficult to convey with SQL too.

-There are <u>SQL Functions</u> and <u>External Programming Languages.</u>
+There are <ins>SQL Functions</ins> and <ins>External Programming Languages.</ins>

-<u>Pros</u> - For the programmers, some logic is easier to implement in UDF (Iterative programming).
+<ins>Pros</ins> - For the programmers, some logic is easier to implement in UDF (Iterative programming).

-<u>Cons</u> - If a query uses the functions, the DBMS cannot optimize well because the functions are treated as a black box.
+<ins>Cons</ins> - If a query uses the functions, the DBMS cannot optimize well because the functions are treated as a black box.
 DBMS also only uses a single thread due to the same reason so there will be less parallelization.

 ![](images/Pasted%20image%2020221201123251.png)